 1. A client post a job and the freelancers who are interested in the specific project applies for the job

 2. The client contacts directly with any freelancer he wants for a project

-If you worry about the available jobs, you will be excited if you take a look.
-Many projects are posted daily to all the basic niches (writing, SEO, virtual assistants, web development, etc.) and you can find many jobs in less competitive niches as well.
+If you worry about the available jobs, you will be excited if you take a look inside.
+Many projects are posted daily to all the basic niches (writing, SEO, virtual assistants, web development, etc.), and you can find many jobs in less competitive niches as well.

 Of course, it has pros and cons.

-On the pros the fact that you will talk with people who know what they are doing and can help to develop your skills if you work with them.
+On the pros, you will talk with people who know what they are doing and can help to develop your skills if you work with them.

-On the cons, they expect a professional attitude, and they will not accept a below the average performance.
+On the cons, they expect a professional attitude, and they will not accept a below-average performance.
 Also, many times will bid many freelancers for the same project.
 This is one of the reasons why many people think that Upwork is too hard or competitive.

 But you can learn how to be a professional and add value to anything you do.
-If you have the spammer attitude or you expect to do something “easy” and make money, most of the times Upwork will not work for you.
+If you have a spammer attitude or you expect to do something “easy” and make money, Upwork will not work for you.

 Freelancing Business Model

 You decide what type of freelancer you are.
 Do you want a business or a job?
 Even if you have only one client, you must keep in mind your goals.
 If you planned to find an online job, it’s fine.